vitar/clrf/src/en/practice/p01-conditions-checklist.md

 # Practice 1.
 Conditions Checklist

-This checklist will help note the main conditions of your life that influence the relationship.
+This checklist will help you identify the main conditions in your life that influence your relationship.
 Mark the most important ones and add your own if necessary.

 ## 1. Material conditions